Vietnam.vn - Nền tảng quảng bá Việt Nam

 Typical animal and poultry fats such as lard contain high levels of saturated fat, accounting for about 30% of the total mass.
 Saturated fat can increase the level of bad cholesterol in the blood, leading to the risk of cardiovascular disease.
 Everyone should use vegetable oil instead of animal and poultry fats.

-Deep fried foods often contain large amounts of bad fats.
-The frying process at high temperatures, especially with reused frying oil, can create trans fats, which increase the oxidation of fats, which is harmful to health.
-Deep fried foods are also high in calories, low in nutrients, and can easily lead to weight gain and obesity.
+Deep-fried foods often contain large amounts of bad fats.
+The frying process at high temperatures, especially with reused cooking oil, can create trans fats, which increase the level of fat oxidation, which is harmful to health.
+Deep-fried foods are also high in calories and low in nutrients, which can easily lead to weight gain and obesity.
 Everyone should prioritize steamed and boiled dishes.

 Non-dairy creamer is used in many foods and drinks, especially milk tea.
 The main ingredient of creamer is hydrogenated vegetable oil (coconut oil or palm oil), accounting for about 30% of the weight.
 Hydrogenated vegetable oil is a trans fat, which increases the level of bad cholesterol in the blood, leading to the risk of heart disease, stroke and diabetes.